 Visit Archaeological Site Bandelier National Monument

-Bandelier National Monument is located an hour northwest of Santa Fe near Los Alamos.
-This place protects Native American cliff dwellings dating to the 13th century that was carved into the side of a forested canyon.
+If you like Native American history, you should add to your Santa Fe Itinerary trip to Bandelier National Monument.
+This place is located an hour northwest of Santa Fe near Los Alamos.
+This place protects Native American cliff dwellings dating to the 13th century carved into the side of a forested canyon.
 A series of ladders leads 140 feet above the canyon floor to picturesque Alcove House.
 The ancient Anasazi ruins are a fantastic adventure.
-In our separate article, we give you all details about this National Monument.
+Our separate article, gives you all details about this National Monument.

 See Natural Wonder Kasha-Katuwe Tent Rocks National Monument

-If you like to hike and wonders of nature, visit Kasha-Katuwe Tent Rocks National Monument.
+If you like to hike and wonders of nature, make sure to add a visit to Kasha-Katuwe Tent Rocks National Monument to your 3 Days Santa Fe Itinerary.
 It is only around 40 miles southwest of Santa Fe.
 Kasha-Katuwe Tent Rocks Hike is a fantastic adventure.
-It gives you a chance to see the unique geologic formation seem cones or teepees.
+It allows you to see the unique geologic formation of cones or teepees.
 It’s an excellent idea for a half-day trip from Santa Fe.
 It is one of the best hikes in New Mexico.
 It’s only about 3-mile one-way moderate loop trail through a slot canyon with hoodoos and striated rock formations.
 In a separate article, we give you all details to help prepare for this fantastic experience, which is Kasha-Katuwe Tent Rocks Hike.

 Visit UNESCO Site in Taos Pueblo

-Taos Pueblo in New Mexico is one of the oldest continuously inhabited communities in North America.
+Make sure to add a trip to Taos Pueblo to your Santa Fe Itinerary.
+Taos Pueblo in New Mexico is one of North America’s oldest continuously inhabited communities.
 The multi-storied adobe buildings have been dwelled for over 1000 years.
 It was named a UNESCO World Heritage site in 1992.
 Iconic Old Village is home to 150 tribal members who live traditionally without running water.
 We were delighted with the Taos Pueblo Tour.
 It is located 73 miles north of Santa Fe.
-So, it is a great idea for one-day tour from Santa Fe.
+So, it is an excellent idea for one-day tour from Santa Fe.

 Taste New Mexico Wines